 Students First is a community effort to help youth reach their full potential by pursuing their goals with support from caring adults.
-During the school year, youth participants meet with Students First Strengths Educators to participate in activities that focus on each individual's strengths.
-The students create Success Plans that will evolve as they move from 6th to 12th grade.
+During the school year, youth participants meet with Students First Strengths Educators to engage in activities that focus on each individual's strengths.
+The students create Success Plans that will evolve as they move from 6th to 9th grade.
 These Plans can include personal, academic, post-secondary, and career goals.
 Each student is paired with a volunteer Success Coach from the community to support them in reaching these goals.

 The community group Bemidji Leads! envisioned the Students First program in 2009 and made its development and implementation a top priority.
 A community advisory team made up of charter and district school administration, teachers, counselors, parents, county government, business, and youth-serving organizations developed the Students First Operations Plan through an unprecedented collaborative process led by BASC and Headwaters Regional Development Commission.